What is Full-Mouth Reconstruction?

 What procedures does Full-Mouth Reconstruction include?

-- Oral surgery — Root canals, soft and hard tissue grafting, extractions
+Oral surgery — Soft and hard tissue grafting, extractions

 Is Full-Mouth Reconstruction painful?

 At Dr. Steier’s practice, we strive to make every procedure as comfortable as possible.
 Modern anesthesia and techniques make most procedures very comfortable.
 There may be some pain during recovery, but we help you manage that.
-And if you’re apprehensive about any treatments, we offer sedation to help you overcome those fears.
+And if you’re apprehensive about any treatments, we offer options to help relieve pain.